 Gary Johnson got one percent last time.
 I watched the whole situation.
 It was really pretty disgraceful.
 I think it’s a total fringe deal.
 He’s a fringe candidate.

 This time around, Johnson received just over three percent — a net gain of three million votes, and the most in party history.
-But this election was supposed to be more promising for Johnson and the party as a political entity.
-A few months ago, it wasn't out of the question that he could rival Ross Perot’s 1992 Independent Party bid that won nearly 20 million votes.
-But this was a far-fetched hope.
-Failure, both self-imposed and from forces beyond its control, have left the Libertarian Party consigned to yet another four years of obscurity.
+But this election was supposed to be more promising for Johnson himself and the party as a political entity.
+A few months ago, it wasn't out of the question that he could rival Ross Perot’s spirited 1992 Independent Party bid that prompted nearly 20 million Americans to choose the road less traveled.